Writing

 • certification

-A-basis, B-basis, and the quiet conservatism of allowables
+A-basis, B-basis, and the conservatism you don't see

-Where the number at the end of your margin actually comes from — the statistical basis, the knockdowns hiding inside it, and how they stack.
+Where the number at the end of your margin actually comes from.
+The statistical basis, the knockdowns hiding inside it, and how they stack up on a composite part.

 Read post